olimorris/pyscoutfm/README.md

 Firstly, make sure that you have followed the steps in the [Installation](#package-installation) section and then opened up the terminal of your choice.
 In Windows this will be the Command Prompt and on Mac, the Terminal app.

-For the purposes of this section, I'll show you how you can go from zero to having a rated list of players from FM.
+For the purposes of this section, I'll show you how you can go from zero to generating a scout report.

 1. Firstly, and for reference, to see a list of the commands and options available to you at any step of the way with PyScoutFM, append `--help` to a command.
 For example: